 Do you practice these things so other people will think you are a “good” Christian?
 If so, read: Isaiah 2:22; Jeremiah 17:5

 One way I can prepare my heart is to put aside, by the Holy Spirit, fleshly distractions (Romans 8:13).
 For me, my greatest distraction is my phone.
 If I want to escape the mundane parts of my life, I turn to my phone for entertainment.
-Because of this, I started a “digital detox challenge” for the month of January.
+Because of this, I started a “digital detox challenge.”
 If I am pursuing this personal challenge with the belief that God’s favor for me will increase, my heart is in the wrong place.
 Instead, I should put away things that are hindering me from focusing on God’s glory.
-Yes, there are “action steps” that I am taking to battle this distraction (click here if you want to join me or find my challenge plan), but, ultimately, I will fail or fill my heart with new idols if I am not actively striving to seek God and make His glory known.
+Yes, there are “action steps” that I am taking to battle this distraction (click here if you want to find my challenge plan), but, ultimately, I will fail or fill my heart with new idols if I am not actively striving to seek God and make His glory known.

 What do you think?